 This book gives you a comprehensive treatment of simulation in general and the Arena simulation software in particular.
 We cover the general idea of simulation and its logic in Chapters 1 and 2 (including a bit about using spreadsheets to simulate) and Arena in Chapters 3-9.
-We don't, however, intend for this book to be a complete reference on everything in Arena (that's what the help systems and Arena Product Manuals in the software are for), or on everything on the statistical design and analysis of simulations (there are whole books for that, though we do cover some of this throughout, especially in Chapter 6, Section 7.2, and Chapter 12).
+We don't, however, intend for this book to be a complete reference on everything in Arena (that's what the help systems and Arena Product Manuals and User's Guides included with the software are for), or on everything on the statistical design and analysis of simulations (there are whole books for that, though we do cover some of this throughout, especially in Chapter 6, Section 7.2, Chapter 12, and in Appendices B and C).
 In Chapter 10, we show you how to integrate Arena with external files and other applications and give an overview of some advanced Arena capabilities.
 In Chapter 11, we introduce you to continuous and combined discrete/continuous modeling with Arena.
 Chapters 12 and 13 cover issues related to planning and interpreting the results of simulation experiments, as well as managing a simulation project.
 Appendix A is a detailed account of a simulation project carried out for The Washington Post newspaper.
 Appendix B provides a quick review of probability and statistics necessary for simulation.
 Appendix C describes Arena's probability distributions, and Appendix D provides software installation instructions.
 After reading this book, you should be able to model systems with Arena and carry out effective and successful simulation studies.